unbit/uwsgi-docs/Emperor.rst

 The FastRouter is a proxy/load-balancer/router speaking :doc:`Protocol`.

-Yann Malet from `Lincoln Loop`_ has released a draft about massive Emperor + Fastrouter deployment using :doc:`Caching` as a hostname to socket mapping storage.
+Yann Malet from `Lincoln Loop`_ has released `a draft about massive Emperor + Fastrouter deployment`_ (PDF) using :doc:`Caching` as a hostname to socket mapping storage.

 .. _Lincoln Loop: http://lincolnloop.com/

+.. _`a draft about massive Emperor + Fastrouter deployment`: http://projects.unbit.it/uwsgi/raw-attachment/wiki/Emperor/lincolnloop.pdf

 Notes
 -----